anilsathyan7/lisp/README.md

 Recommended Approach: Read the document,learn basics and try out the code..Its fairly easy to start...

-You will start enjoying 'LISPING' when you are finally able to write new logic on your own. ..
+Enjoy 'LISPING' when you are finally able to write new logic on your own. ..

 ### Prerequisites